 - Pulse rate must be between 50 to 100 mm without any irregularities.

 - BP Systolic 100 to 180 mm Hg & Diastolic 50 to 100 mm Hg.

 - Donors should not suffer from HIV+, hypertension.
 Cardiac arrest, epilepsy or diabetics.

-- If the donor has been treated for malaria should avoid blood donation for next three months.
+- If the donor has been treated for malaria should avoid blood donation for the next three months.

 - If donor consumed alcohol within the last 24 hours before blood donation.

-- Medical treatments like acupuncture, ear piercing & tattoo are also not eligible for few limited periods.
+- Medical treatments like acupuncture, ear piercing & tattoo are also not eligible for a few limited periods.

 - The donor should wait for 12 months after receiving a blood transfusion from another person.